wrightaprilm/wrightaprilm.github.io/content/ttu.md

 ##What didn't:

 + Multiple levels in one room: I [April] wasn't forceful enough on this, and it came back to bite me.
 For an intermediate audience, not as much of the 'how-to' is needed on the nuts-and-bolts of programming with Python.
 For people who know C or Fortran, they can mostly pick up syntax and basics immediately.
 What they need is the layer on top: testing, sharing, collaborating and code reuse.
-They don't need the particular beast (Python), but they need to control its environment.
+They can master this particular beast (Python), but they need to control its environment.

 A way to handle this might be to have a Python I and II session.
 Python I makes sure we're all on the same page.
 Python II is mostly practice for novices.
-During Python II, there could be a breakout covering importing functions as modules, classes, etc. There's a bit of self-selection bias in that that I find worrying, but maybe a checklist of things that qualify learners for an intermediate session could help.
+During Python II, there could be a breakout covering importing functions as modules, classes, etc. There's a bit of self-selection bias in separating learners that I find worrying, but maybe a checklist of things that qualify learners for an intermediate session could help.

 + Related to the first, I [April again] prepped too much material.
 The week before the bootcamp, I was looking at the responses to the pre-assessment and fipping out just a touch because so many learners seemed so advanced that I was worried we'd fly through everything.
 We didn't.
 	+ But the overage is in an iPython notebook, so learners can walk through this at their leisure.